pytroll/trollmoves/examples/end-to-end-test/README.md

     dispatcher.py -v dispatch.yaml

-In a new terminla, create yet another test file for the Server to host:
+In a new terminal, create yet another test file for the Server to host:

     echo "Coconuts migrate?" > /tmp/input_directory/test4.txt

 In the end the file should be in the following directories:

-    /tmp/input_directory
+    /tmp/server_input_directory
     /tmp/client_target_directory
     /tmp/dispatcher_target_directory